raythurman2386/Notes/LambdaNotes/New React/IntroReact.md

     import { item1, item2, item3 } from './directory/filename' // Multi named exports

     import Component from './folderName/Component.js' // Exported as default

+  File Path specification
+    The prefixing `'./'` on the file URL points to a unique location of your file system.
+It indicates the file for import is exported in the current directory.
+    `'../'` Indicates a location one directory higher.

+    Current Directory == ./
+    Parent Directory == ../
+    Parent of Parent == ../../